 For most women, there is an expectation that you will experience some morning sickness.
 However, for a percentage of women, they have morning sickness on steroids, also know as Hyperemsis Gravidarum, or HG for short.
 I’ve had extreme HG during both pregnancies.
 Between the two, I was hospitalized a total of seven times due to Hyperemesis Gravidarum.
-One option for getting through pregnancy with Hyperemesis is a Zofran Pump.
+One option for getting through pregnancy with Hyperemesis Gravidarum is a Zofran Pump.
 When I was first told I was going on a pump, I was curious what it entailed.
 Surprisingly, there wasn’t much info on the Internet at the time.
 I’m hoping to fix that with a glimpse into my life with a Zofran Pump.

 What is Hyperemesis Gravidarum?